nettings/lv2rdf2html/README.md

 There is a very clean alternative converter at http://www.easyrdf.org/converter which appears to do perfect grouping, but I'm a bit wary of supporting it because it requires PHP, fails to include namespace prefixes and seems to make a few risky guesses...

+Sometimes, the generated UI is not very nice to use because of deficiencies in this code, and sometimes because the plugin's metadata is sub-optimal.
+Calf is a bad example here, it does much usability magic in its GUI and exposes ports with coefficient gains rather than logarithmic.
+I hope I can get a few of these issues fixed upstream as the project matures.